landoskape/pointersequencer/docs/part4-dominoe_sequencer.md

 standard pointer layer were subject to gradient updates.

-This plot shows the training performance (in terms of average reward per hand) for the standard pointer layer learning off of encoders trained with the other pointer layer architectures.
+This plot shows the training performance (in terms of average reward per hand) for the standard pointer layer learning off of encoders that are pretrained with the other pointer layer architectures.
 The label indicates which pointer layer type was used to train the encoder.

 ![ManyToOne Training](./media/pretrainedManyToOne_sequencer_RL_withBaselinePointerStandard.png)